pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_troubleshooting/chapter.md

 # Troubleshooting Embedded Ansible

-This chapter contains some miscellaneous troubleshooting tips for the embedded Ansible Automation engine, and for the running playbooks themselves.
+This chapter contains some miscellaneous troubleshooting tips for the embedded Ansible automation engine, and for the running playbooks themselves.

 ## Troubleshooting the Embedded Ansible Engine (AWX)

-When troubleshooting why playbooks are not running as intended, it can sometimes be useful to confirm that the embedded Ansible Automation engine - which is based on the AWX project - is running correctly.
+When troubleshooting why playbooks are not running as intended, it can sometimes be useful to confirm that the embedded Ansible automation engine - which is based on the AWX project - is running correctly.
 Although the **Embedded Ansible** server role can be started on several appliances in a region, it will only be active on one appliance.

 The troubleshooting steps should be carried out on the appliance with the active **Embedded Ansible** role.
-The server with the currently active role can be determined from the **Configuration ->** (accordion) **Diagnostics ->** (highlight) **Region -> Servers by Roles** tab (see [Servers by Roles in Region](#i1)).
+The server with the currently active role can be determined from the **Configuration -> Diagnostics** (accordion) **Region -> Servers by Roles** tab (see [Servers by Roles in Region](#i1)).

 ![Servers by Roles in Region](images/screenshot3.png)